Why Admissions Statistics Matter

 | Biological Sciences | 498 | 118 | 23.7% |

-Source: University of Oxford official admissions statistics (2023 entry cycle (latest complete cycle available in official published reports at time of writing).).
+Source: University of Oxford official admissions statistics (2023 entry cycle.
+For the latest subject-specific figures (including 2024 cycle data), see our individual admissions guides.).
 Rates shown here are calculated from applicants and offers in this table.

 Cambridge Offer Rates by Subject